Krishna K. Gupta

 Founder and CEO

 Krishna founded REMUS (then known as Romulus Capital) while a hungry, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
-Now, as the world again transforms in front of us, the original values that sparked REMUS remain at the forefront: Krishna and the team are building with (not betting on) visionary rebels founding and scaling technology-enabled businesses that rewire entire industries.
+The original values that sparked REMUS remain at the forefront: building with (not betting on) visionary rebels founding technology-enabled businesses that rewire entire industries.

-Krishna often partners with (mostly B2B) companies that have innovative technology or science at the core of their value propositions.
-He sits on the boards of Allurion Technologies, Ceres Imaging, Cogito, Cohealo, Humanyze, PetaGene, Placester, Presto, Spotta, Vyome Biosciences, and ZeroCater.
-He has led seed investments into ClassPass, Ginger, and Akamara Therapeutics and has served as an advisor to ClearMotion.
+Krishna often partners with (mostly B2B) entrepreneurs who have innovative technology or science at the core of their companies’ value propositions.
+He will chair the board of Presto and is also a board member of Allurion Technologies, Ceres Imaging, Cogito, Cohealo, Humanyze, PetaGene, Placester, Spotta, Vyome Biosciences, and ZeroCater.
+He has also served as an advisor to ClearMotion.